I don’t know why but curry has always scared me. Where do I buy it? How do I use it? What does it taste like? Is it going to spice my face off?

 And surprisingly filling, thanks to the addition of crunchy, spicy baked chickpeas.

 The flavor also comes in waves, first savory, then sweet, then “whoa, this is spicy.”
-If you prefer it less spicy, simply add less chipotle (or cayenne) powder, or omit it entirely.
+If you prefer it less spicy, simply add less cayenne, or omit it entirely.
 I just felt that it needed some heat to balance out the sweet potato and coconut milk.

 - Preheat oven to 400 degrees F (204 C).

-- Then start the soup by sweating the onions in a large pot over medium heat in 1/2 Tbsp coconut (or olive/canola) oil.
+- In the meantime, start the soup by sweating the onions in a large pot over medium heat in 1/2 Tbsp coconut (or olive/avocado) oil (amount as original recipe is written // adjust if altering batch size).
 Cook for a few minutes and then add garlic and stir.

-- Season with 1/4 tsp each salt and pepper and stir.
-Add sweet potatoes, curry powder, chipotle (or cayenne) and stir.
+- Season with 1/4 tsp each salt and pepper and stir (amount salt/pepper as original recipe is written // adjust if altering batch size).
+Add sweet potatoes, curry powder, and cayenne pepper (reduce or omit for less heat).

 - Cook for 5 minutes, stirring frequently.

-- Add 1/4 tsp more salt and pepper and the coconut milk.
+- Add 1/4 tsp more salt and the coconut milk (amount salt/pepper as original recipe is written // adjust if altering batch size).
 Then cover.

 - Bring to a simmer and then reduce heat to low.
 Simmer for 25 minutes more.

-- In the meantime, prep your chickpeas by tossing them in olive oil and spices and spreading evenly on a baking sheet.
+- In the meantime, prep your baked chickpeas by rinsing, draining, and toweling off until dry.
+Then toss in oil and spices and spreading evenly on a baking sheet.
 Bake for 25-30 minutes or until crispy on the outside and slightly soft on the inside.
 Remove and set aside for serving.